viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 I'm using conditional compilation based on the value of the macro `AVERAGING_MODE`.
 When the XADC is set to use averaging, all 16 bits of the raw sample are used.
 Without averaging, only 12 bits are valid; the 4 least significant bits must be ignored.
 Code snippets shown in this chapter are the versions when XADC averaging is not used.

-Converting raw sample to voltage is pretty straightforward for a channel in the unipolar mode:
+Converting a raw sample to voltage is pretty straightforward for a channel in the unipolar mode:

 ```c++
 // Conversion function of XADC raw sample to voltage for the unipolar channel VAUX[1]